-As of 2016, MLA has a replaced the 7th ed. with a new 8th edition.
-This new style of citation is intended to provide documentation based on core elements that may be applied to every possible source and compiling them in the recommended order.
+The 8th edition of MLA is intended to provide documentation based on core elements that may be applied to every possible source and compiling them in the recommended order.
 There are major changes from the 7th ed.

 8th Edition 2016